mercari/mercari-engineering-ladder/en/MG3.md

 ## Bold Challenges
 Thinks outside the box and **creates** solutions **with little or no guidance.**

-**Goes beyond just discussions to take the lead in using technical approaches with a focus on incremental delivery as necessary;**
-**analyzes the results and uses them to make future decisions.**
+**Goes beyond just discussions and leads technical approaches focusing on incremental delivery as necessary;** **analyzes the results and uses them to make future decisions.**

 **Knows the importance of going out of one’s comfort zone and how to deal with uncertainty, and helps engineers around them step out of their comfort zones.**